 Another option could have been security cameras.
 However, you would need to make sure you remain compliant with data protection policies and that your staff has agreed to be monitored.
-In the UK, the policy states: “Employers may wish to monitor their workplace for various reasons.
-The Data Protection Act doesn’t prevent employers from monitoring workers, but employers should remember workers are entitled to some privacy at work.
-Employers must tell employees about any monitoring arrangements and the reason for it.”
+For instance, EU businesses would have to be GDPR compliant.
 Honestly, while an ongoing salon staff room war could be a good reason for installing cameras, I’m not a fan of the idea.
 You’d be monitoring people’s time out after all.

 Some salons and spas prefer not having a staff room to optimise the space.
 If you recognise yourself in that, consider giving an allowance for employees to eat out as part of your budget; even negotiate discounts with local restaurants and cafes.
 From a wellness perspective, this is actually great.
 Staff need to get out for their lunch, breathe some fresh air and catch some sun (especially for therapists who work in a closed room all day).